Camo for the 50’s, 60’s, & 70’s: With Bright Colors

 Quote of the day: “From a certain point onward there is no longer any turning back.
 That is the point that must be reached.” – Franz Kafka

 Continuing with our camouflage subject, I really think that this print could be considered a neutral in some respect.
 Many of the items sold with this print are very muted in color—so it blends well.
 That and the fact that neutrals can be described as earth tones, and what’s more earthy than trees and bushes?
-Thus for our second post I went in the opposite direction of the last one (pastels—see it here) by adding in a bright color.
+Thus for our second post I went in the opposite direction of pastels (by adding in a bright color.
+We also tried it with other prints.

 I tried to vary our bright colors so you could see more diversity with this print!
 Since mom & Nancy got to style their outfits first, they both chose warm colors for their outfit.
 Therefore I came up with a bright cool color—green for me.
 Since it’s all in the same color scheme, some women might love this?